milos-aleksic/Docs/docs/RelatedItemsPro/type_config.md

 [image]

 - **Apps** - Allows to choose the Apps the items will be prefiltered by.
-No selection it's iqual to selecting all.
+No selection is equal to selecting all.
 - **Types** - Allows to choose the Types the items will be prefiltered by.
-No selection it's iqual to selecting all.
+No selection is equal to selecting all.
 - **Bi-Related Elements** - Allows to chosee the elements from other Types that will be used for bi-directional relation.
 When a relation is made, the current Item will be also related from within the related Item.
 The relations are element based, multiple relations are allowed.